NirantK/nirantk.github.io/content/en/about.md

 I'm a Machine Learning Consultant and AI Engineer.
 I help startups and founders build AI products and services.
 This includes things like **LLMs** and **Vector Databases**, which are amazing tools which unlock a lot of new, intelligent value but also have their own limits.

 I recently built [FastEmbed](https://qdrant.github.io/fastembed), an embedding library built for speed using ONNX.
-It is maintained with [Qdrant](https://qdrant.tech/) - a vector search engine.
+It is maintained by [Qdrant](https://qdrant.tech/) - a vector search engine.

 Trivia:
 1. Dr. Andrew Ng recommends [Awesome NLP](https://github.com/keon/awesome-nlp), a repo I've maintained since 2018 at Stanford's Deep Learning course [CS 230](https://cs230.stanford.edu/section/1/).